 Powerful and reliable platform

 Car-makers will need a powerful and reliable platform for autonomous driving.
-EB Automotive is well positioned to deliver that end-to-end solution for the autonomous car.
+EB is well positioned to deliver that end-to-end solution for the autonomous car.
 EB is the only industry player with both navigation and driver assistance products from one single source.
 In addition, EB offers electronic control unit (ECU) software certified for the highest safety levels.